-Bayan is launching its new accredited Doctor of Ministry program in Islamic Leadership and applications are now being accepted for the first cohort of doctoral students, who will start their studies in Fall 2023.
+Bayan has launched its new accredited Doctor of Ministry program in Islamic Leadership and applications are now being accepted for students who will start their studies in Fall 2024.
 The program is offered in partnership with Chicago Theological Seminary (CTS), where Bayan currently offers accredited MA and MDiv degrees.

 Bayan’s innovative Doctor of Ministry (DMin) in Islamic Leadership program provides an unprecedented opportunity for experienced Muslim leaders and scholars who are serving communities to further their engagement with the Islamic intellectual tradition in a rigorous academic setting, develop capacities for skillfully addressing significant public issues by drawing from the theological, spiritual, and ethical traditions of Islam, and explore insights from the teachings and experiences of leaders in other faith traditions in some shared courses.